TheGoodlike13/liberty_or_death/README.md

     sudo apt install slapd ldap-utils
     sudo dpkg-reconfigure slapd

-I enter the same things as before, except simplify my domain to 'goodlike.eu'.
+I enter the same things as before, except simplify my domain to `goodlike.eu`.
 Then I proceed to use the [#fusion](#fusion) page again, in order.
 Surprisingly, this time the password for the admin that I enter when setting up LDAP works!
 And I even managed to add the index that previously refused to be added!
 Is this finally the break we've been waiting for?
 No. Something else doesn't work.